-To study these objects the telescope will use infrared light and must be cooled to within a few tens of degrees above Absolute Zero or - 273°C. This is to prevent radiation from the telescope and its instruments swamping the astronomical signals.
+To study these distant objects the telescope will use infrared light and must be cooled to within a few tens of degrees above Absolute Zero or - 273°C. This is to prevent radiation from the telescope and its instruments swamping the astronomical signals.
 To achieve this Webb will have a huge multi-layer sunshield which is the area of a tennis court.

 - MIRI (Mid Infrared Instrument)